In this condition factsheet:

 Gallstones are more common in women and people who are older, as well as in certain groups of people, such as people of First Nations descent and people who are overweight.
-In the United States, 20% of people over the age of 65 have gallstones, but most never experience symptoms.
+In Canada, 20% of women and 10% of men over the age of 60 have gallstones, but many never experience symptoms.
 However, complications from gallstones can be serious if symptomatic stones are left untreated.

 Causes of Gallstones

 Medical understanding of how gallstones develop is increasing.
 It's believed that gallstones may be caused by a combination of factors including heredity, obesity, and the ability of the gallbladder to contract (motility).

 Cholesterol gallstones form when there's too much cholesterol in the bile and not enough bile salts.
 Problems with the gallbladder's motility may cause the bile to become too concentrated and lead to stone formation.

 The cause of pigment stones is uncertain.
 They tend to develop in people with pre-existing conditions such as cirrhosis, biliary tract infections, and hereditary blood disorders such as sickle cell anemia.

 Risk factors that may lead to the formation of gallstones include:

 - gender – women between 20 and 60 years of age are three times as likely to develop gallstones as men